Reverse Engineering Human Preferences with Reinforcement Learning: Introduction

 In this study, we investigate a different, novel approach based on reward modelling w.r.t. the judge-LLM's evaluation scores, testing both its effectiveness and detectability.
-Specifically, we utilise such evaluation scores to tune an adversarial model that generates textual preambles\footnote{In this context, preambles are also known as system prompts.}—i.e., additional sets of instructions—to be injected into a frozen candidate-LLM, so that the responses of the latter are awarded higher scores by the judge.
+Specifically, we use these scores to tune an adversarial model that generates textual preambles\footnote{In this context, preambles are also known as system prompts.}—i.e., additional sets of instructions—to be injected into a frozen candidate-LLM, causing its responses to receive higher scores from the judge.
 The loss function that optimises the preamble generator is adapted from Contrastive Policy Gradient \cite{flet-berliac-etal-2024-contrastive}, but depends on rewards computed solely on the generations of the candidate-LLM and without directly observing the preambles.
 We refer to this technique of pipelining multiple LLMs to indirectly optimise upstream preambles in an RL fashion as \textit{Reinforcement Learning for Reverse Engineering} (RLRE).

-There are several advantages to tuning an upstream preamble generator as opposed to directly overfitting the candidate-LLM to the judge-LLM's rewards: (1) the specialised preamble generator can be smaller in size, hence computationally cheaper to train; (2) tuning the preambles while leaving the candidate-LLM frozen retains the original capabilities of the latter and is less likely to result in noticeable stylistic changes in its output, thus potentially making the attack harder to detect; (3) the generated preambles that align the candidate-LLM to the judge are natural language instructions, which can be analysed and interpreted; (4) once trained, the preamble generator has the potential to be used as a plug-and-play component and be pipelined with different candidate-LLMs (we experiment with the ability to transfer generated preambles across candidate-LLMs in Section~\ref{sec:transferability}).
+There are several advantages to tuning an upstream preamble generator rather than directly overfitting the candidate-LLM to the judge-LLM's rewards: (1) the specialised preamble generator can be smaller in size, hence computationally cheaper to train; (2) tuning the preambles while leaving the candidate-LLM frozen retains its original capabilities and is less likely to result in noticeable stylistic changes in its output, thus potentially making the attack harder to detect; (3) the generated preambles that align the candidate-LLM to the judge are natural language instructions, which can be analysed and interpreted; (4) once trained, the preamble generator can serve as a plug-and-play component for pipelining with different candidate-LLMs (we experiment with preamble transferability across candidate-LLMs in Section~\ref{sec:transferability}); (5) in broader contexts, tuning preambles can also serve as a means of optimising models that cannot be fine-tuned directly (e.g., those accessible only via inference APIs or for which fine-tuning would be too costly).